fedsfarm/yamato/README.md

 Or use yamato-firefox.xpi in [releases](https://github.com/zeroarchroot/yamato/releases)

-## Google Chrome / Chromium / Edge / Brave / Opera
+## Google Chrome / Chromium / Edge / Brave / Opera / Chromium-based browsers in general

 1. Download and unpack https://git.zeroarch.org/root/yamato/raw/branch/main/yamato-chrome.zip
 2. Browse to chrome://extensions/ and press enable the developer mode (top-right corner)
 3. Load unpacked -> select the location with the unpacked .zip

-- Some features might not work in Opera

 ## Android / IOS

-It should work in Firefox Mobile, everything else isn't tested
+It should work on Firefox Mobile
+Some users report that it works on forks like Waterfox and IronFox Everything else wasn't tested, feel free to DM your experience

 ## Probably in future releases